rwese/archivar/README.md

 ## TODO

 - General
+  - [ ] MUST find a better naming for ´/internal` packages, no named imports
   - [ ] Solution to remember already archived things
   - [ ] How to handle Processors adding files
   - [ ] Tests now that things shape up